beakerbrowser/beakerbrowser.com/_docs/index.md

 ---
-title: Beaker Browser
-short_title: Introduction
+title: Introduction
 order: 1
 ---

-Beaker is a **Peer-to-Peer Web Browser.**
+Beaker is a **Peer-to-Peer Web Browser** which lets users build&nbsp;socially and publish&nbsp;independently.
-It is an experiment, made for users to rapidly build, deploy, and share applications.
-Using P2P hypermedia, Beaker separates the frontend app from backend hosts, so that users are completely in control of their application software and data.
+Using P2P web-hosting, Beaker separates the frontend app from backend servers, so that users are completely in control of their applications.

 <div class="screenshot">
   <div><img src="/img/intro-screenshot-2-cropped.png"></div>